jina-ai/docs/chapters/peas-and-pods.rst

 2. Inside container with `BasePea` inside `ContainerRuntime`.
 3. Remotely with `RemotePeas` and `RemotePods` inside `JinadRuntime`.

-Jina Daemon (JinaD) enable Jina to spin up and distribute Peas, Pods, Flows in any system.
+Jina Daemon (JinaD) enables Jina to spin up and distribute Peas, Pods, Flows in any system.

 Stateless vs Stateful Pea
 ---------------------------